Insidiae/100-Days-of-Source-Codes/README.md

 # 100-Days-of-Source-Codes
-Contains Source Codes that I make during the #100DaysOfCode Challenge
+This repository contains the Source Codes that I make during the #100DaysOfCode Challenge, if I don't already have them in another repository.